Skip to main content

 (Link to SP Output 9) Relative poverty and multi-dimensional poverty are reduced, and more coordinated development leads to reduction in gaps between rural and urban areas and among regions, as more people in China, including left-behind groups, benefit from sustainable, innovation-driven and shared high-quality economic development, with enhanced access to economic opportunities arising through innovation, entrepreneurship and rural revitalization, enjoying decent work, sustainable livelihoods, and the right to develop equally for both women and men.

-Good progress has been made towards this outcome.
-UN Women China office has supported government agencies in increasing business opportunities and access to finance as well as strengthening the resilience of women-owned small-and-medium enterprises (SMEs) and their employees to ensure inclusive, gender-responsive recovery and sustainable growth.
-Furthermore, UN Women has also worked with women entrepreneurs to promote gender equality and women’s empowerment in the workplace and marketplace through the Women’s Empowerment Principles (WEPs).
-UN Women has supported local women’s federations in the hardest-hit regions of Wuhan and Tianjin to deploy model recovery schemes that have benefited over 450 women-owned enterprises and 1,000 employees so far through various measures such as dedicated business support, cash grants, rent reductions, which has resulted in increased income and access to markets.
-The targeted support provided to women-led SMEs includes one-to-one business guidance, strengthened capacity for future business resilience; and enhanced access to market and investment services.
-29 women-led SMEs have reported increased average income by approximately CNY 5,000 as a result of the support.
-In addition, three SMEs have obtained a 100 square meters free office venue (estimated at around CNY 486,000 in value) from Tianjin Haitianyuan Productivity Promotion Center.
-Around International Women’s Day, 49 women entrepreneurs actively advocated for gender equality and WEPs on social media.
-The strategic partnerships developed in pursuit of this outcome with government agencies such as the All-China Women's Federation (ACWF), the China International Center for Economic and Technical Exchanges (CICETE), and the China Centre for Promotion of SME Development (SME Centre) will prove critical in achieving this outcome going forward.
+This outcome has not been achieved.
+However, good progress has been made towards this outcome.
+UN Women has supported government agencies in increasing business opportunities and access to finance as well as strengthening the resilience of women-owned small-and-medium enterprises (SMEs) and workers to ensure inclusive, gender responsive recovery and sustainable growth.
+Furthermore, UN Women has also worked with private sector partners to promote gender equality in the workplace and marketplace through the Women’s Empowerment Principles (WEPs).
+UN Women has supported local women’s federations in the hardest-hit regions of Wuhan and Tianjin to deploy model recovery schemes that have benefited over 450 women-owned enterprises and 1,000 workers so far through various measures such as dedicated business support, cash grants, rent reductions, which has resulted in increased income and access to markets.
+The targeted support provided to women led SMEs includes one-to-one business guidance, strengthened capacity for future business resilience; and enhanced their access to market and investment services etc. Evidently, 29 women-led SMEs have reported increased their average income by around CNY 5,000 as a result of the support.
+In addition, three SMEs have obtained 100 square meters’ free office venue (estimated at around CNY 486,000 in value) from Tianjin Haitianyuan Productivity Promotion Center.
+Finally, 270 companies in China have signed the WEPs, surpassing UN Women China’s target of 200.
+These are nascent results, given that COVID-19 Recovery programme implementation was delayed due to protracted negotiations over a partnership agreement, but UN Women China expects these numbers to rise by the next reporting period.
+The strategic partnerships developed in pursuit of this outcome with government agencies such as like the All China Women's Federation (ACWF), the China International Center for Economic and Technical Exchanges (CICETE), and the China Centre for Promotion of SME Development (SME Centre) will prove critical in achieving this outcome going forward.
 Similarly, it is hoped that the 270 WEPs signatories in China will lead to more inclusive, gender-equal policies and economic opportunities for women in the workplace and marketplace while also opening doors for programmes and partnerships for UN Women China down the line.

 outcome XM-DAC-41146-CHN_D_3.1